sparkbox/standard/project_management/site_completeness_checklist.md

 * [ ] JS in the footer
 * [ ] Run Through [a11yproject](http://a11yproject.com/checklist.html) accessibility checklist
 * [ ] Automated [cache-busting](https://css-tricks.com/strategies-for-cache-busting-css/) of CSS and JS assets
-    - Consider the Sparkbox [cachebust package](https://github.com/sparkbox/cachebust) for node builds
+    * Consider the Sparkbox [cachebust package](https://github.com/sparkbox/cachebust) for node builds

 ### Testing

 Desktop

 * [ ] are we going to have compatibility mode issues in IE?
 * [ ] content accessible in IE 7,8,9
 * [ ] design/content right in IE 9/10
-* [ ] design/content right in Micrsoft Edge
+* [ ] design/content right in Microsoft Edge
 * [ ] design/content right in latest PC Chrome
 * [ ] design/content right in latest PC FireFox
 * [ ] design/content right in latest Mac Safari